 Easter is nearly here and the shops are filling up with all sorts of chocolate goodies.
 Chocolate bunnies, Easter chicks and eggs in every size, shape and colour.
-I decided to have some fun and make Chocolate Mini Egg Brownies.
+So, deciding to have some Easter baking fun I made these Chocolate Mini Egg Brownies.

-I used Smartie mini eggs as their gorgeous colours show up so well on top of the brownies.
-There are also Smartie mini eggs hidden with the brownie, which kept their shape and crunch during baking.
+Because I used Smartie mini eggs their bright colours show up so well on top of the brownies.
+Also Smartie mini eggs are hidden within each brownie, keeping their shape once baked.

-These Chocolate Mini Egg Brownies are deliciously fudgey as you bite into them, with extra crunch and chocolate when you find a hidden egg.
-Utterly scrumptious!
+Each of these Chocolate Mini Egg Brownies are deliciously fudgey as you bite into them, with extra crunch and chocolate when you find a hidden egg.

-Ever since our children could walk we have made up an egg hunt for them.
+Since our children were little we have made up an Easter egg hunt for them.
 Sometimes friends and cousins get involved too, now they are a bit older.
-What never ceases to amaze me though, is the sharing that happens after the egg hunt is finished.
+Yet, it never ceases to amaze me is the sharing that happens after the egg hunt is finished.

 The children and sometimes adults, sit down with their spoils from the hunt and make sure everyone has the same number of eggs.
-This rarely happens, as I can never remember where they were hidden, so the numbers aren’t always even!
+Because I can never remember where they were hidden the numbers aren’t always even!
 So a good tip is to have a few eggs stashed in the cupboard, ready to even out the numbers so it’s fair.

 And, if they do manage to find all of the eggs, you’ve got a secret stash of chocolate hidden away 😉.

-Each Chocolate Mini Egg Brownie is drizzled in white chocolate before topping with more Smartie mini eggs.
+Each Chocolate Mini Egg Brownie is drizzled in white chocolate before topping with more Smarties mini eggs.
 Easter is most definitely not the time in our house, for chocolate restriction!

 In fact I’m not sure there ever is an appropriate time for that – but that’s a whole different subject!